wkaisertexas/wkaisertexas.github.io/src/content/blog/great-markdown.md

 Lists in markdown can either use `-` , `*` or `+` .
 Adding `[ ]` and `[*]` creates a completed and uncompleted task in markdown, respectively.
 Number with a trailing dot, `1.` create an ordered, numbered list

 ```
-- this is a bullet* this is also a bullet+ this is also a bullet1. [ ] this is the first thing I have to do2. [x] this is the second this that I have to do.
+- this is a bullet
+* this is also a bullet
++ this is also a bullet
+1. [ ] this is the first thing I have to do
+2. [x] this is the second this that I have to do.
 ```

 ## Images